 The Terms of Reference of this Correspondence Group are:

-Taking into account § 1.7 of Resolution ITU-R 1 and Resolution ITU-R 52, propose draft revisions to Resolution ITU-R 6-1 considering actions undertaken by TSAG and the WTSA to modify Resolution ITU-T 18.
+Taking into account § 1.7 of Resolution ITU-R 1 and Resolution ITU-R 52, propose draft revisions to Resolution ITU-R 6-1, for consideration by the RAG and subsequent submission to the Radiocommunication Assembly 2015 considering actions undertaken by TSAG and the WTSA to modify Resolution ITU-T 18.

 The Chairman of the Correspondence Group is Mr. Paolo Zaccarian (Italy).